mozilla/remote-settings/docs/adr/adr_001_cache_bust.md

 However, the change is reasonable and we would have a chance to be accepted in uplifts for Beta.
 Maybe Release too.

+Note that the clients changes are relatively difficult to rollback.

 ```diff
 --- a/services/settings/remote-settings.js